 JCC are my initials, Jose Chavez Camano is my name.
 I was born in Sagnay, Camarines Sur, to Pedro and Anita Camano.
 I was raised poor and grew up poor.
 I studied at the University of the Philippines college of law (1974-1978), through the help of so many good souls.

 As a teenager I worked part-time as a news reporter of Bicol Mail, a local weekly in Naga City.
-As a lawyer I worked as one of the in-house counsel of Technology Resource Center, (TRC) for more than 2 years and as a trial attorney for 19 years after my short stay with TRC.
+As a lawyer I worked as one of the in-house counsel of Technology Resource Center, (TRC) for about three (3) years and as a trial attorney for 19 years after my short stay with TRC.

 I migrated to the US in 2000 to join my wife and my youngest daughter, while leaving behind my two elder children to finish their college in UP.
 They were in their last year of college.
 I would not uproot my kids from a known good university and enroll them to an unknown U.S. university.
 The cost also militates against the transfer.